THE STORY OF "BEEP" THE LEGENDARY GREATER ROADRUNNER OF COYOTE LAKES GOLF COURSE IN SURPRISE, AZ

 UPDATE JUNE 2024

 Beep had been roosting nightly on on our nightlight again.
 I believe his mating or sitting on eggs is over for now.
 We have returned to Indiana, arriving today 6-4-2024.
 I checked my security camera tonight and there was Beep looking for me.
 I have uploaded this video of him looking for me.
 The past 6 months, he usually came every night and I would feed him and then he jumps to his roost.
 A friend said he will check nightly and feed Beep occasionally.
 I will be very upset if something happens to Beep and I hope he will still be there when we return in October 2024.
-Check out the video below of Beep looking for me.

 THE ROADRUNNER (genus Geococcyx)